-You use Lightroom a lot and create backups of your catalog on a regular basis.
-Chances are that those backups have started filling your hard drive.
-This article will show you how to automate the process to delete old Lightroom backups.
-The most important recent backups will remain untouched.
+Chances are that Lightroom backups have started filling your hard drive.
+This article shows you how to automate the deletion of older backups.

 In this article you will learn to create a script which will identify and delete old Lightroom backups.